Up to this day, a lot of people are still not familiar with an Exotic Bully. It is a fairly new breed that joined the dog kingdom in 2008.

 Food and Diet

-After the first year, you should feed your dog just enough food so that they maintain their full look but not overweight.
-Being overweight could cause a lot of health-related problems so you have to be careful of that.
+After the first year, you should feed your dog just enough food so that they maintain its full look but is not overweight.
+Being overweight could cause many health-related problems, so monitoring their weight also becomes essential.

 Training and Exercise